 However, there is also a potential charge to SDLT on the rental element.
 The calculation takes account of various factors including the rent that will be paid under the lease.
 If the calculated value exceeds £125,000 for residential property and £150,000 (the Net Passing Value) for non-residential, the excess is charged at 1%.

 A “2 SDLT rate” is payable in respect of rent paid under a non-residential lease where the Net Passing Value of the rent is above £5 million.

 The government has SDLT calculators which work out the amount of SDLT payable.
 The calculators can be found here.

 How do I tell HMRC about a liability in SDLT?

 The buyer or tenant must complete an SDLT1 return and this must be submitted to a special HMRC office within 14 days of the transaction.
 You must also discharge the tax at the same time, so this means that you have to calculate the tax due.
 A late return triggers an automatic penalty of £100, and late payment of the tax will mean a charge to interest.

-What will HMRC do then?
+What will HMRC do once I have paid SDLT?